 • Hotel Gracery Shinjuku

 This modern 30-story hotel is nestled in the heart of the district, among the plasma screens and buzzing streets, with attractions such as Golden Gai just a short stroll away.
-The high-rise nature of the hotel also lends itself for some spectacular city views – that is, if you manage to tear your eyes away from the 12-metre Godzilla statue out front, Gracery’s main attraction.
+The high-rise nature of the hotel also lends itself to some spectacular city views – that is, if you manage to tear your eyes away from the 12-meter Godzilla statue out front, Gracery’s main attraction.

 • Keio Plaza Hotel